Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Study Questions.md

 Standby Power Supply (SPS) - large battery, used as a backup generator, requires a manual turn on, less expensive

 8. Name the two CPU Instruction Sets and how they differ.
-(3.3.1.1) Restricted/Complex Instruction Set Computer restricted is fast and used for smaller instruction sets, complex is for larger and slower
+(3.3.1.1) Restricted/Complex Instruction Set Computer - restricted is fast and used for smaller instruction sets, complex is for larger and slower instruction sets in larger computers

 9. Describe the difference between an integrated GPU and a dedicated GPU (3.3.1.3) an integrated GPU is built into the CPU, the dedicated GPU is attached to the motherboard using a PCI